Yankee Doodle Dandy: Production

-Cagney had initially been opposed to a biopic of George M. Cohan's life, having disliked Cohan since the Actors' Equity Strike in 1919, in which he sided with the producers.
-In 1940, Cagney was named, along with 15 other Hollywood figures, in the grand jury testimony of John R. Leech, the self-described 'chief functionary' of the Los Angeles Communist Party who had been subpoenaed by the House Committee on Un-American Activities.
-The New York Times printed the allegation that Cagney was a communist on its front page.
+Cagney had initially been opposed to a biopic of Cohan's life, having disliked Cohan since the Actors' Equity Strike in 1919 in which he sided with the producers.
+In 1940, Cagney and 15 other Hollywood figures were named in the grand jury testimony of John R. Leech, self-described "chief functionary" of the Los Angeles Communist Party who had been subpoenaed by the House Committee on Un-American Activities.
+The New York Times printed a front-page allegation that Cagney was a communist.
 Cagney refuted the accusation and Martin Dies, Jr. made a statement to the press clearing Cagney.
-William Cagney, one of the film's producers, is reported to have said to his brother that "we're going to have to make the goddamndest patriotic picture that's ever been made.
+William Cagney, one of the film's producers, reportedly told his brother "We're going to have to make the goddamndest patriotic picture that's ever been made.
 I think it's the Cohan story".

 Reception

 Box office

-The film nearly doubled the earnings of Captains of the Clouds (1942), Cagney's previous effort, bringing in more than $6 million in rentals to Warner Bros.

-According to Warner Bros records the film earned $4,631,000 domestically and $1,892,000 foreign.
+The film nearly doubled the earnings of Captains of the Clouds (1942), Cagney's previous effort, bringing in more than $6 million in rentals to Warner Brothers.
+According to Warner Brothers records, it earned $4,631,000 domestically and $1,892,000 foreign.
 This made it the biggest box-office success in the company's history up to that time.
 The star earned his contractual $150,000 salary and nearly half a million dollars in profit sharing.
 According to Variety, the film earned $4.8 million in theatrical rentals through its North American release.